GDP stands for Gross Domestic Product.

 In contrast, “National” (in “Gross National Product”) indicates that the inclusion criterion is based on citizenship (nationality): goods and services are counted when produced by a national of the country, regardless of where the production physically takes place.

-In the example, the production of a Japan-owned factory in the United States will be counted as part of Japan’s GNP (Gross National Product) in addition to being counted as part of the United States’ GDP.
+In the example, the production of a Japan-owned factory in the United States will be counted as part of Japan’s GNP (Gross National Product) in addition to being counted as part of the U.S. GDP.

 The difference is that, when calculating the total value, GNI uses the income approach whereas GNP uses the production approach to calculate GDP.